-It was the 1st of December 2012 I had just returned from a sunset shoot on Shining Tor and sat down to look though the pictures on my PC most people my age would be in the pub by now socializing the weekend away, me on the other hand was contemplating on charging my camera batteries and planning a Sunrise at Shutlingsloe in the Peak District.
+It was the 1st of December 2012 I had just returned from a sunset shoot on Shining Tor and sat down to look though the pictures on my PC most people my age would probably be in the pub by now socializing the weekend away, me on the other hand was contemplating on charging my camera batteries and planning a sunrise at Shutlingsloe in the Peak District.

 I decided upon a Sunrise at Shutlingsloe in the Peak District simply because I had never been to that region before and at 506 meters high it is the 12th tallest hill in the Peak District so I knew a good view was on the cards.

 Shutlingsloe is also described as the “Matterhorn of Cheshire” because of its distinctive shape.
 It is also the 3rd tallest hill in Cheshire with dominating views out across the county and on my visit I had 360 degree panoramic views out to about 11 miles.

 I parked the car at Clough House car park which is free and made the 25 minute walk slowly but gradually up the hill, it starts of very easy going but gradually gets more intense and my legs were burning by the time I reached the top.